-UW-Whitewater's University Library is a selective depository for U.S. government publications.
-The library receives more than 45% of all materials distributed to federal depository libraries by the U.S. Government Printing Office.
+UW-Whitewater's Andersen Library is a selective depository for U.S. government publications, receiving more than 45% of materials distributed to federal depository libraries by the U.S. Government Publishing Office (formerly the Government Printing Office).
 The Library also is a depository for documents from Wisconsin state government agencies, and has a very selective collection of international documents (which are either online or included in Library collections such as the 3rd-floor Main Collection).
 Andersen Library has access to all government information made freely available on the Internet.
 Many government agencies disseminate their information via their web sites and social media accounts (verify that a social media account is managed by a federal government agency at USA.gov).
 A Google search with site:.gov should limit results to government sites.

 Identifying Useful Documents

-The Library's HALCat (Harold Andersen Libary) online catalog can be used to identify most governments publications in Andersen Library (federal documents published since 1976, selected older federal documents, all Wisconsin documents, and all international and foreign materials).
+The Library's catalog of holdings, Books, Media and More (UW Whitewater), can be used to identify most governments publications in Andersen Library (federal documents published since 1976, selected older federal documents, all Wisconsin documents, and all international and foreign materials).
 It also provides links to many online government publications.

 The Library maintains a listing of especially useful Government Resources on the Internet.

-Indexes to government publications may be used to identify useful documents regardless of whether they are available in the University Library (titles not available in-house may be available from other Wisconsin libraries).
+Indexes to government publications may be used to identify useful documents regardless of whether they are available in Andersen Library (titles not available in-house may be available from other Wisconsin libraries).

 - Catalog of U.S. Government Publications (CGP) (U.S. Federal, 1976- )